-In January 2017, the Company granted PRSU awards to certain employees which vest upon the achievement of specified performance conditions, subject to the employees' continued service relationship with the Company.
-None vested during the three months ended March 31, 2018.
+In January 2017, the Company granted 161,865 PRSUs to certain employees that vest upon the achievement of specified performance conditions, subject to the employees' continued service relationship with the Company through the date of achievement.
+At September 30, 2018, 125,895 of these PRSUs were outstanding.
+None of the PRSUs vested during each of the three and nine months ended September 30, 2018 and 2017.
 However, the related compensation cost is recognized as an expense over the estimated vesting period when achievement of the milestone is considered probable.
 The expense recognized for these awards is based on the grant date fair value of the Company's common stock multiplied by the number of units granted.
-The Company recognized \$0.1 million of related expense during the three months ended March 31, 2018, respectively.
+The Company recognized \$0.1 million and \$0.5 million of related expense during the three and nine months ended September 30, 2018, respectively.